Classic Timeline: 1 | 2, 3, 4/F/Final

 - Early-Bird Cameo: Original Generation Gaiden

-- The Knights Who Say Squee: Aqua is a huge fangirl of the majority of the Steel Dragon Battle Group.
-She'd usually ask for a sign to its member, she asked Kai's in OG Gaiden and got his and Lamia's.
-And then she attempted to get the same from Kyosuke and Excellen.
+- The Knights Who Say "Squee!": Aqua is a huge Fangirl for the majority of the Steel Dragon Battle Group.
+She'd usually ask a notable member to sign an autograph (Kai and Lamia in Original Generation Gaiden, Kyosuke Nanbu and Excellen in the Second Original Generation)

 - Robot Buddies: "Hyoh" and "Rouga", a pair of "Machine Animaleeds" used to upgrade the Garmraid.
 In the Blaze Form S, Aqua can detach the Animaleeds and have it attack seperately.